 Stamped with the ACF Exemplary badge, Sullivan University in Louisville is ranked America’s 157th “Best College Campus” with the 31st “Best College Food” on Niche.
 Students may complete the NCHS’ Accelerated Associate Degree in Culinary Arts in only 18 months.
 Essentials like food sanitation and baking science are practiced at the 3.5-star restaurant.

 Fox Valley Technical College, America’s 37th “Best Trade School” on Niche, is located in Appleton near the TripAdvisor Certificate of Excellence winner Apollon.
 Accepting transfers from 65+ colleges, the Associate (A.A.S). in Culinary Arts has an accelerated format for 16-20 months.
-Graduates have a 100 percent placement rate and median wage of $27,040.
+Graduates have a 100 percent placement rate.

 Employing the 2013 Colorado Chef of the Year, Jonathan St. Peter, Colorado Mesa University is crowned the West’s 23rd best college and sixth top public school by the U.S. News and World Report.
 Its Western Colorado Community College grants a 30-credit Culinary Arts Technical Certificate in only 10 months.
 Courses include service at Grand Junction’s Chez Lena Restaurant.